Gas Fireplace Repair & Maintenance in Toronto

 No. They are not intended for wood burning.
 Burning wood in a gas fireplace will lead to severe damage to the system.

-A gas fireplace can produce a variety of smell.
+A gas fireplace can produce a variety of smells.
 Each smell has a significantly different cause.
 Rotten egg smell is typically the smell of a gas leak.
 A “burnt dirt” smell could be dust burning off the surface of your fireplace.
 This smell is typical when it hasn’t been used or cleaned for an extended period of time.
 Whatever the case is, it’s always best to have a technician confirm there are no immediate hazards, and recommend the best course of action for solving the problem.
+A chimney cleaning and vent check can go a long way.

 Pilot lights could be failing for several reasons.
 The most common reasons are a weak thermocouple and/or gas valve.
 A technician can confirm the reason